Planning Appeal Decisions

 ✓ 2013 – Flat 1/3, 332 Gallowgate, Glasgow G4 0TX

-Examples with main door access, which confirm the change of use, and/or discuss the impact on neighbours in other buildings.
+Examples with main door access, which confirm a change of use, and/or discuss the impact on neighbours in other buildings.

 ✓ 2021 – An Teagh Gael, The Lane, Dullatur, G68 0AU